exuanbo/rollup-plugin-esbuild-transform/README.md

 ## Why

-[`esbuild`](https://esbuild.github.io/api/#build-api) as a bundler has some problems such as [#475](https://github.com/evanw/esbuild/issues/475) which still has not been fixed since last year.
+[`esbuild`](https://esbuild.github.io/api/#build-api) as a bundler has some problems such as [#475](https://github.com/evanw/esbuild/issues/475) which has still not been fixed since last year.

-[`rollup-plugin-esbuild`](https://github.com/egoist/rollup-plugin-esbuild) is great but there is no simpler way to use multiple `loader` with different options, and for some reason it does not provide all available options from `esbuild`.
+[`rollup-plugin-esbuild`](https://github.com/egoist/rollup-plugin-esbuild) is great but there is no simpler way to use multiple `loader` with different options, and for some reason it does not provide all available options from `esbuild.transform`.

 ## License